 Craig: Now this is not your first rodeo, you’ve done this before.
 You have built other companies you mentioned, so how has that experience of building other tech startups and fintech startups specifically, how has that helped your the process of building out Econiq?

-Jim: when I think and as you and I have spoken about before, I think it’s about if you’re under, if you’re on the leading edge, make sure you’re not on the leading and the leading ledge.
+Jim: When I think and as you and I have spoken about before, I think it’s about if you’re on the leading edge, make sure you’re not on the leading on the leading ledge.
 So you’ve got to make sure that your technology is not tomorrow’s technology today and that it’s usable today by our clients.
-So it’s about your own clients experience that the system is easy to use.
-Practical and actually deliver that value for their clients.
+So it’s about your own clients experience that the system is easy to use, practical and actually delivers end value for their clients.
 So that’s probably been the biggest learning is to deliver on your promise.
 And with a lot of technology being oversold, you need to honor that promise.
 So our solution is grounded in practical experience and the good the bad of building a business and looking after servicing your clients and solving a real need.
 So that’s that’s where the experience will come in.

 Craig: We often hear companies that you know they build something then try to go find a need so as you mentioned, building something for actual needs helps improve your chances of success than just going out and building something and saying, well who needs this.

 Jim: And because this is not a solution looking for a problem.
 The problem is very real.
-The problem is the client experience tools need to improve on the condominium side.
+The problem is the client experience does need to improve on the meeting side.
 Advisors are terrific at what they do, but the technology is a bit bumpy at the moment.
-So anything that can smooth that out and get these meetings to grow.
+So anything that can smooth that out and get these meetings to flow.
 And if you can make them more visually engaging, which is what we do then this is something that’s going to be a value to the clients and the advisors.

 Visual Meeting Structure

-Jim: And to relax the client get them to open up is obviously have huge values to both the client and the advisor.
-We also make sure what another one of our callers read that into confirmation prior to the meeting in the wrap up part that everything is done to act in the best interest of the client which is obviously something which is tremendously valuable on the whole regulation side.
-So that’s the use of our color cells to visually signpost the conversation for people to know where they are during a meeting.
-But it also allows us to gather a huge amount of meeting quality intelligence which we can use to improve, improve the meeting software people are being consistent and consistent where they can focus where they can improve our clients like to to dwell as they progress to a meeting so it’s hugely important and data that can be gathered for improvement purposes.
+Jim: And to relax the client get them to open up is obviously of have huge value to both the client and the advisor.
+We also make sure with another one of our colors, red that in the confirmation part of the meeting in the wrap up part that everything is done to act in the best interest of the client which is obviously something which is tremendously valuable on the whole regulation side.
+So that’s the use of our color, so it’s to visually signpost the conversation for people to know where they are during a meeting.
+But it also allows us to gather a huge amount of meeting quality intelligence which we can use to improve, improve the meeting so where people are being consistent, inconsistent where they can focus where they can improve or clients like to dwell as they progress through a meeting so it’s hugely important and data that can be gathered for improvement purposes.